Do you need some new selfie ideas for your social media profile?

 Find an interesting spot to stand in.
 If you are standing near a restaurant in Cinque Terre, look out for the sign which points out the name of the restaurant itself.
 Stand underneath it and take your picture.

 Promoting a special service is easily achieved in the same way.
 So, before you jump on the Orient Express in Venice, make you take a photo of yourself standing in front of one of the carriages with Venice Simplon Orient Express written on it.

-Often used in landscape painting, but can be applied to all kind of genres including selfies.
+Often used in painting, but can be applied to all kinds of types of photography including selfies.